IsaiahPressman/kaggle-lux-2024/write-up.md

 ## Deep reinforcement learning

 The core decision-making component of my solution used deep reinforcement learning.
-While all the feature engineering above was useful for extracting information from the available observations, on its own it still fails to answer the most important question: given the available information, what action should I take?
+While all the feature engineering above was useful for extracting information from the available observations, on its own it still fails to answer the most important question: given the available information, which actions should I take?
-Deep reinforcement learning aims to answer this question by parameterizing a policy using a deep neural network, taking actions in the environment using that policy, receiving a reward or punishment, and then using gradient descent to gradually update the policy in order to maximize the expected cumulative reward.
+Deep reinforcement learning aims to answer this question by parameterizing a policy using a deep neural network, taking actions in the environment using that policy, receiving a reward (or punishment), and then using gradient descent to gradually update the policy in order to maximize the expected cumulative reward.
-Given enough time to train in the simulation, the right hyperparameters and reward function, the model can learn a strong policy on its own, and often surprises me with the depth of its strategy.
+Given enough time to train in the simulation, the right hyperparameters, and an appropriate reward function, the model can learn a strong policy on its own.
+Furthermore, deep reinforcement learning agents often play in a surprisingly nuanced tactical and strategic fashion that would be difficult or impossible to emulate using traditional hand-coded heuristic-based approaches.

 ### Model architecture